Yekuuun/Process-Injection/NTShellExec/README.md

 ### Notice

 NTShellExec is a variant of `ShellExec` but using NT functions like `NTAllocateVirtualMemory` & `NTWriteVirtualMemory`.
-To use NTShellExec, create an build DIR in `/NTShellExec/build`, run `cmake ..`. launch build with `cmake --build .`.
+To use NTShellExec, create a build DIR in `/NTShellExec/build`, run `cmake ..`. launch build with `cmake --build .`.
 Go to `/build/Debug` and run `NTShellExec <PID>` to see a messagebox pop !

 #### Have fun !